 11.E.ii Rationale

 Some research projects would not be possible if informed consent from participants were required.
-The IRB may consider waiving the requirement for some or all of the elements of informed consent (45 CFR 46.116(d)) only if the study is not under the authority of the FDA.
+The IRB may consider waiving the requirement for some or all of the elements of informed consent (45 CFR 46.116.
 The regulations state that informed consent may be waived in full or in part if the IRB determines that:

 the research involves no more than minimal risk to the subjects; AND